andybega/andybega.github.io-old-version/_posts/2016-09-13-data-management.md

 The data I was looking at consist of country-years and the key variable is civil war onset.
 I don't want to mention what paper they came from, because that's not really important.
 For what it's worth, I think the authors built on other people's data and the paper itself was interesting to me.
 Also, *I was able to replicate the results in the paper **without any** problems*, so that's a win.

-Here is what the data look like, leaving off columns that aren't important for the examples below.
+Here is what the data look like, leaving off columns that are not needed for the examples below.

 | year| cowcode| ln_gdpen|
 |----:|-------:|--------:|